 This is a no frills book except for a few pages of twenty colored family photos with captions in the centre of the book.
 My biggest complaint is how difficult it was to hold the book open just to read it.
 I feel I have been fighting with the book from beginning to end!
 It took two hands at all times making it awkward to write notes for a review.

-All parents, especially those of a child with different needs, will find strength and hope by reading Michele Gianetti’s I Believe in You.
-And they will certainly wish to find a state of harmony in their lives as depicted on this books beautiful front cover.
+All parents, especially those of a child with special needs, will find strength and hope by reading Michele Gianetti’s I Believe in You.
+And they will certainly wish to find a state of harmony in their lives as depicted on this book’s beautiful front cover.

 Michele Gianetti is a registered nurse, who previously worked as a school nurse before becoming a stay-at-home mom and eventually an advocate for her second child, who has special needs.

 I saw the author has started a blog and most likely those who will read I Believe in You will enjoy following along as Michele, her husband and their three children leave Elizabeth’s elementary school days behind and face her teen years.

 The author maintains a blog on her website, which is devoted to her daughter Elizabeth, at www.michelegianetti.com as well as a Facebook page titled the same as her book “I Believe In You”.

 Info about Dyspraxia: http://www.dyspraxiausa.org/